jakeshoemaker/tech-tracker-model/README.md

 ```
 REACT_APP_API_KEY = "insert API key here"
 ```
+** note this key can be found from https://www.quandl.com/sign-up **
 ### 5. After saving the file run the following commands in your terminal:
 ```
 npm run start